Sucettes cardiaques: Qari Ziyaad Patel

 5. Charity

 One of the main issues the pandemic has highlighted is the continuous need for charity.
 Everyone needing to stay at home means that a lot of people have lost their jobs.
 Also, someone in the community may have lost a loved one -perhaps even their main breadwinner- and are leaving families at a loss for financial support.
 For those of us that can afford to, let’s try our best to give and help as much as we can.
 Whether it’s giving money to the needy or donating medical supplies to front line workers, we need to form the habit of giving in charity without thinking twice about it.
 Every bit helps, and this is also a great way to instill this habit in our children as well.
-It’s important to remind ourselves not to fear for our wealth in our current situation because our beloved Messenger ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him)
+It’s important to remind ourselves not to fear for our wealth in our current situation because our beloved Messenger ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) tells us:

 “Wealth is not diminished by giving in charity.”
 (Muslim)